MarinaSci/Global_skim_analysis/poo_worm_STH_global_skim_02_MTDNA_HEATMAPS_UPSET_PLOTS_GEOMAPS_POSITIVES.md

 #save file with normalised mitogenome mapped reads
 #write_csv(hum_mito_data_country_norm_ordered, "FIGURE_1_C_D_NORMALISED_MITO_READS_COUNTRY_CONTINENT.csv")
+# Generating the tables to feed into the code to generate the plot
+# Tables can be found in directory O2_SOURCE_DATA_FOR_FIGURES

 # Create directory if it doesn't exist

 if (!dir.exists("02_SOURCE_DATA_FOR_FIGURES")) {
   dir.create("02_SOURCE_DATA_FOR_FIGURES")
 }